EMI Music Publishing: Other developments

 Jho Low, owner of Jynwel Capital, was charged by the US government in civil proceedings as part of the 1Malaysia Development Berhard (1MDB) scandal.
 The government attempted to seize Jynwel's stake in EMI Music Publishing, claiming it used illicit funds.

 In July 2017, media reported that EMI Music Publishing was put up for sale.

 In March 2018, Mubadala Investment Co., an Abu Dhabi sovereign wealth fund who was one of the buyers of EMI Music Publishing in 2012, has held talks with Sony and approached other possible buyers to sell its entire stake, according to the media.
 Mubadala was reportedly seeking a valuation of at least $4 billion, almost twice what the Sony-led group paid six years before.

 In August 2018, the Independent Music Companies Association (IMPALA) filed a complaint to the European Commission, asking them to block Sony Music Publishing's full acquisition of EMI.
 Warner Music Group and BMG Rights Management, which both acquired parts of EMI and its publisher in 2013, have also objected to the acquisition.
 In October 2018, the British Academy of Songwriters, Composers, and Authors also objected to the buyout.

+On 10 February 2020, EMI Music Publishing was folded after the merger of Sony/ATV Music Publishing and Sony Music Entertainment was completed to form Sony Music Group.